Singapore in Pictures: 18 Beautiful Places to Photograph

 This 101-hectare park right on the Marina Reservoir is most famous for its walkway among the canopy of tree-like sculptures covered in exotic ferns and orchids.
 This is also the perfect place to capture dramatic photos.

 The lights wrapped around the trees are completely powered by sunlight.
-The gardens are also home to the world's largest glass greenhouse and the "Cloud Forest," a greenhouse that mimics the weather from tropical mountains and includes a 35-meter-tall indoor waterfall.
+The gardens are also home to the world's largest glass greenhouse and the "Cloud Forest," a greenhouse that mimics the weather from tropical mountains.

 4. Sentosa Island